-Innovation is the largest driver of business growth.
+Innovation is the largest lever of business growth.
 Leading corporations understand its importance and are engaged in innovation projects worldwide.
 It stands to reason that innovating companies are leaders in their industries:

-When conducted properly, innovation provides the largest potential for value creation as a result of increased market share and profitability.
+When conducted properly, innovation provides the largest potential for value creation as a result of increased market share and profitability, both.
 Not surprisingly, the aspirations of new products or services are high.
 However, innovation is risky.
 Roughly 90% of innovations fail as firms are met with overwhelming challenges.

 Commoditization: Old products eventually progress to maturity in their life-cycle spectrum.
 Aging product portfolios present two types of risk: (1) product obsolescence, and (2) substitution by newer products, both of which push companies to innovate.